Best Brush for a Pomeranian Double Coat (Tested & Recommended)

 • You care about coat health, not just appearance

-• Your dog has a very sparse coat
+• Your dog has a very sparse coat or suffers from alopecia

 FAQ: Brushing a Pomeranian Safely